haechristine/TextualElementImpact/README.md

 >Therefore, we reject our null hypothesis, suggesting that the description length has a significant impact on the rating.

 ## Framing a Prediction Problem
-Our goal is to predict the average rating of a recipe, depending on user enagment and textual elements, which would have us treat it as a classification problem.
-We can reorganize the average ratings by rounding the 'floats' into 'ints' and then categorize them into an ordinal quanlitative variable.
+Our goal is to predict the average rating of a recipe, depending on user engangment and textual elements, which would have us treat it as a classification problem.
+We can reorganize the average ratings by rounding the 'floats' into 'ints' and then categorize them into an ordinal qualitative variable.
 This allows us to build a multi-class classifier so that our model can predict one of these five possible values for the average rating.

 We chose the average rating as our response variable because it effectively represents the overall evaluation of a recipe.
 Our previous analysis revealed a significant correlation between higher ratings and description length/review length.
 This suggests that the length of a recipe's description or review might be a useful predictor for the rating.

 **not sure if this is also what we want to do?**
 To evaluate our model, we will use the F1 score rather than accuracy.
 This decision is due to the left-skewed distribution of ratings, with most falling in the higher range (4-5).
 Using accuracy could be misleading in such an imbalanced scenario, whereas the F1 score provides a more nuanced measure of the model's performance.